nielsbasjes/yauaa/documentation/content/developer/ReportingIssues.md

 | Sec-Ch-Ua-Platform-Version  | "0.1.0"                                                                                      |
 | Sec-Ch-Ua-Wow64             | ?0                                                                                           |

-With all of this extra information Yauaa can now correctly report
+With all of this extra information Yauaa can now correctly report the above mentioned Windows 7 example as:

     OperatingSystemNameVersion           : 'Windows 7'
     AgentNameVersion                     : 'Chrome 100.0.4896.75'